What to do in Hondarribia?

 Kale Nagusia

 Calle Mayor is the heart of Hondarribia's old town.
-It leads you past buildings like the Town Hall and Zuloaga Palace, to the Church of Santa María de la Asunción and the Manzano.
+It leads you past buildings like the Town Hall and Zuloaga Palace, to the Church of Santa María de la Asunción y del Manzano.

 Church of Hondarribia

-The Church of Santa María de la Asunción y del Manzano was built between the 15th and 16th centuries on the old wall.
-It stands out for its imposing bell tower, ribbed vaults, and altarpiece.
+The Church of Santa María de la Asunción y del Manzano was built between the 15th and 16th centuries on the old city wall.
+It stands out for its impressive bell tower, ribbed vaults, and altarpiece.

 This square still retains its essence with the Castle of Charles V, converted into a parador, and a viewpoint offering a privileged panoramic view of Txingudi Bay.